-The following should be achieved or completed in order to convene the TCBM - TC issue.
+The following should be achieved or completed to convene the TCBM - TC issue:

-- Applicant to have completed all analyses, inspections, ground and flight tests and any other activities necessary to show compliance with rule 21.31 through rule 21.39. - CAA to have completed all certification inspections, ground tests, flight tests and data reviews necessary to be able to find the applicant's type design and substantiating data shows compliance with the certification basis requirements. - Flight manual approved by CAA. - ICA approved by CAA. - Certification summary report completed by CAA. - Draft TC and TCDS prepared by CAA.
+- Applicant to have completed all analyses, inspections, ground and flight tests and any other activities necessary to show compliance with rules 21.31 to 21.39. - CAA to have completed all certification inspections, ground tests, flight tests and data reviews necessary to be able to find the applicant's type design and substantiating data shows compliance with the certification basis requirements - AFM-approved by CAA - Instructions for Continuing Airworthiness (ICA) approved by CAA - Certification summary report completed by CAA - Draft TC and TCDS prepared by CAA.